thedxt/Powershell/Single Task/README.md

 ## DK Defaults
 Will turn on Remote Desktop with NLA and turns on file and printer sharing

+## Disable Auto Updates
+This will turn off Windows Auto Updates.
+It will check if the Reg Key for Auto updates already exists.
+If it exists it will only update the Auto Update value.
+If the key does not exist it will create it.

 ## File Perms
 Requires editing the powershell file for your setup.
 See the defining factors section in the script.
 This script is intended for use with Domains and new folder setups.